 Even though your child is experimenting with independent choices, he or she still needs to know that you’re there and are available to talk over both normal events and difficult issues.
-Make arrangements to write, call, or e-mail your child on a regular basis.
+Make arrangements to text, call, or Facetime your child on a regular basis.

 - ALLOW SPACE FOR YOUR CHILD TO SET THE AGENDA FOR SOME OF YOUR CONVERSATIONS.